Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Automated simulation-based analysis with statistical guarantees

 \subsubsection{Test for equality of means and power computation}

-\mv{} allows one to compare, in a statistically meaningful and reliable way, expected values corresponding to different settings or parametrizations of a model.
+Our proposed set of techniques allows one to compare, in a statistically meaningful and reliable way, expected values corresponding to different settings or parametrizations of a model.
 Given that the compared means might come from experiments with different sample sizes and variances, we use the Welch's t-test~\citep{welch1947}, whose \emph{power} can be computed as in \cite{chow2002}.

-\paragraph*{The Welch's t-test} Given estimates from two transient analyses for a set of time points $T$, our tool performs a test for equality of means for each $t\in T$ using \citep{welch1947}.
-In symbols, given two experiments $\{j,k\}$, define the set of triplets $\mathcal{D}=\{(\overline{Y}_{i,t},s^2_{i,t},n_{i,t})\mid i\in \{j,k\}, t\in T\}$, each containing the mean, the sample variance, and number of simulations for time $t$ in experiment $i$. \mv{} takes $\mathcal{D}$ as input and, for each $t$, computes
+\paragraph*{Welch's t-test} Given estimates from two transient analyses for a set of time points $T$, our approach allows one to perform a test for equality of means for each $t\in T$ using \cite{welch1947}.
+In symbols, given two experiments $\{j,k\}$, define the set of triplets $\mathcal{D}=\{(\overline{Y}_{i,t},s^2_{i,t},n_{i,t})\mid i\in \{j,k\}, t\in T\}$, each containing the mean, the sample variance, and number of simulations for time $t$ in experiment $i$.
+We take $\mathcal{D}$ as input and, for each $t$, compute\\

 where $f_{i,t}={s^2_{i,t}}/{n_{i,t}}$, $i \in \{j,k\}$.
-Following \cite{welch1947}, under the null hypothesis that the difference between the two means is zero, each $\tau_t$ follows a Student's t-distribution with degrees of freedom approximated as in \cite{satterthwaite1946}:
+Following \cite{welch1947}, under the null hypothesis that the difference between the two means is zero, each $\tau_t$ is asymptotically normal, and it is usually approximated by a Student’s t distribution -- which can be considered a penultimate distribution -- with degrees of freedom approximated as in \cite{satterthwaite1946}: